Orap Side Effects

 Generic Name: pimozide

-Note: This document contains side effect information about pimozide.
-Some of the dosage forms listed on this page may not apply to the brand name Orap.
+Note: This page contains side effects data for the generic drug pimozide.
+It is possible that some of the dosage forms included below may not apply to the brand name Orap.

 For the Consumer